Wanda Jackson: 1953–1955: Country beginnings

 Instead of touring, Jackson started her senior year in fall 1954 and finished high school.
 She was part of the school band and acted in the musical Anything Goes.
 In March 1955, she returned to the recording studio, this time working with Paul Cohen at the Decca studio in Nashville, Tennessee.
-Jackson also did her first performance at the Grand Ole Opry while in town.
+Jackson also did her first performance on the Grand Ole Opry while in town.
 For the performance, her mother made a dress fitted with spaghetti straps and a sweetheart neckline.
 Host Ernest Tubb told her it was unacceptable, so she covered it with a fringe jacket.
 She later recalled hearing fellow Opry members making negative comments about her while she was onstage.
 "I decided that night that the Grand Ole Opry scene was not for me," she recounted.

 In 1955, Jackson graduated from Capitol Hill High School in Oklahoma City and began touring.
-Jackson's father quit his job to become her full-time manager and he hired Bob Neal to book her engagements.
+Jackson's father quit his job to become her full-time manager, and he hired Bob Neal to book her engagements.
 Jackson's first concert dates included up-and-coming performer Elvis Presley.
 Together, the pair worked multiple shows alongside several other country performers in the United States that year.
 Jackson's father chaperoned her during the shows and drove her from one date to the next.
 Presley encouraged her to perform rock and roll music.
-He played her several R&B records and informed her of rock's growing popularity.
+He played her several rhythm and blues records and informed her of rock's growing popularity.
 Jackson also joined the cast of the Ozark Jubilee in 1955.